NicoleCoding/portfolio-next/README.md

 # Overview
 This is my personal portfolio website created with Next.js and Tailwind CSS.
 The portfolio showcases my projects, skills and provides a presentation of myself as a web developer.
-I am continually updating and improving it.
+I am continuously updating and improving it.

 # Features
 - Project showcase: Projects are shown in a simple cardlayout.